 On March 2, 1924, in the rural area of Hiroshima, Mr. Morita was born.
 It was a difficult delivery.
 The doctor thought the child was dead because he was not breathing.
 He put the child in a corner of the room and smoked a cigarette.
 But his father did not believe the doctor's words, he took the child and hit the child's bottom and the child started to breathe.
 On August 6, 1945, the USA drops an uranium atomic bomb in the city of Hiroshima.
 Young Morita was there, serving the city as a policeman.
 Miraculously he survived the nuclear bombing of his city.
 And after living hell on earth, he moved to Brazil and started working for peace in the world, founding the Hibakusha Brazil for Peace Association, in São Paulo.
 TRAILER

-Germany, 2020, Director Claus Biegert, Production Biegertfilm, Music by Zoro Babel, Documentary, 103 min, English with Portuguese subtitles.
+Germany, 2020, Director Claus Biegert, Production Biegertfilm, Music by Zoro Babel, Documentary, 103 min, German / English with Portuguese subtitles.
 LATIN AMERICA PREMIERE

 Hans-Peter Dürr, as a physicist he followed the footsteps of the world re-nowned Werner Heisenberg.
 As a peace activist he was torn between his PhD supervisor Edward Teller and peace Nobel laureate Josef Rotblat, both of them involved in the Manhattan project during World War II.
 When it became obvious that Hitler would not built an atomic bomb (Wunderwaffe), Rotblat immediately resigned from Los Alamos, Teller stayed and became the "father of the hydrogen bomb".
 In the early 1950s, the young and naive Hans-Peter from Stuttgart, Germany, stepped into the bomb euphoria in Berkeley, California.
 It shaped his life.
 He became a role model for a scientist with responsibility.
 TRAILER